 All coastal and local waters forecasts can be accessed from the Marine & Ocean webpage.

 Marine wind warnings are issued whenever strong winds, gales, storm force or hurricane force winds are expected.
-The Six things you need to know about wind warnings help you understand the key information about the dangerous conditions.
+The six things you need to know about wind warnings will help you understand how to get these warnings, and what to do when they are issued.

 Knowing when high and low tide will occur is important for boats entering and exiting river entrances and crossing bars.
 The combination of an outgoing tidal flow or low tide can cause waves to become steeper than usual, making your boat difficult to navigate.